Do or don’t? Douching in BV, AV and yeast infections

 To douche or not to douche?

 The golden rule of douching is that if it ain’t broke, don’t douche.
-If your vagina smells, has unusual discharge or other symptoms, the first step is to see your doctor.
+If your vagina smells, has unusual discharge or other symptoms, the first step is to see your doctor to get a diagnosis.

 Science proves it!
 Douching is associated with negative outcomes